Preparing for Course Registration

 - Degrees & Programs: View a complete listing of all the majors available here at UB, along with minors and certificates.

 - Courses: Use this feature to search UB courses.

-- Policies & Procedures: This leads you to information on University Degree Requirements, Finish in Four Curricular Plans, among many topics.
+- Policies & Procedures: This leads you to information on University Degree Requirements, Finish in Four information, among many topics.

 The UB Curriculum is a unique program of general education for all undergraduate students at UB.
 Serving as the core academic experience, it celebrates the joy of intellectual discovery and prepares students for life, career and citizenship in a diverse and dynamic world.